MagnusSletten/dat250-pollapp/Assignments/data250-expass4.md

 ![alt text](image-3.png)

-I can see the basic tables for Polls/Users but also the join tables such as for USERS_POLL which notes the ownership of polls for each user.
-For each Poll there is a foreign key for the user.
-I can also see similar information by directly outputting the commands to console:
+I can see the basic tables for Polls/Users/Vote and the associations via foreign keys makes sense.
+The same can be seen by directly outputting the commands to console:

 ![alt text](image.png)